Automating EDA - Better Summaries from Pandas

 The first thing that many of us do to quickly inspect a dataframe containing a fresh dataset is to use the

 df.describe() method.
-This works well to quickly get an idea of the size and distribution of the numerical columns
+This works well to quickly get an idea of the size and distribution of the

-in the dataframe but often needs to be supplemented with additional code to check for outliers, correlations, or to look at any
+in the dataframe but often needs to be supplemented with additional code to check for outliers, correlations, or to

 of the non-numerical data stored in the dataframe.